keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 end
 ```

-Here is how we can write code that composes these functions, while
-ignoring the errors:
+Here is how we can write code that composes these functions while ignoring the errors:

 ```ocaml
 let main source =